Film Spoilers and

 The Sixth Sense (1999)

 In the Film's Prologue, The Shooting of Child Psychologist Malcolm Crowe By One of His Ex-Patients Was Actually Fatal; He Became the 'Ghostly' Therapist Who Helped the Troubled and Haunted Young Patient Cole, Who Saw Him as One of the "Dead People"

-In this classic 'twist' ending supernatural drama from the master of unexpected plot twists director M. Night Shyamalan, it was revealed that child psychologist Dr. Malcolm Crowe (Bruce Willis) never did survive the lethal gun-shot wound in the stomach by angry suicidal ex-patient Vincent Grey (Donnie Wahlberg) in the prologue.
+In this classic 'twist' ending supernatural drama from the master of unexpected plot twists, it was revealed that child psychologist Dr. Malcolm Crowe (Bruce Willis) never did survive the lethal gun-shot wound in the stomach by angry suicidal ex-patient Vincent Grey (Donnie Wahlberg) in the prologue.
+For the remainder of the film, it examined the intriguing question of the existence of life after death.

 Crowe eventually discovered that he was a 'ghost' - one of the "dead people" seen by troubled and disturbed 8-year old clairvoyant patient Cole Sear (Haley Joel Osment).
 One of the most subtle clues of the whole film was that the color red was prominent whenever the worlds of the living and the dead came together.